SplunkGlobalDevs/SplunkLogger/README.md

 ## More Information

-You can read more about the projects and it's details at [Wiki page](https://github.com/vtex/SplunkLogger/wiki)
+You can read more about the projects and it's details (like send http events as batch) at [Wiki page](https://github.com/vtex/SplunkLogger/wiki)

 ## Project Sponsored By